jparkerweb/semantic-chunking/README.md

 | BAAI/bge-small-en-v1.5                       | false     | [https://huggingface.co/BAAI/bge-small-en-v1.5](https://huggingface.co/BAAI/bge-small-en-v1.5)                                             | 133 MB  |

 Each of these parameters allows you to customize the `chunkit` function to better fit the text size, content complexity, and performance requirements of your application.

 ---

+## Semantic Chunking Web UI

+The Semantic Chunking Web UI allows you to experiment with the chunking parameters and see the results in real-time.
+This tool provides a visual way to test and configure the `semantic-chunking` library's settings to get optimal results for your specific use case.
+Once you've found the best settings, you can generate code to implement them in your project.

+- Interactive controls for all chunking parameters
+- Real-time text processing and results display
+- Visual feedback for similarity thresholds
+- Model selection and configuration
+- Results download in JSON format
+- Code generation with your settings
+- Example texts for testing
+- Dark mode interface

+---